ILLIXR/ILLIXR/docs/illixr_plugins.md

     style="width: 400px;"
 />

--   In the above figure, rectangles are plugins.
+-   In the above figure, ovals are plugins.

 -   Solid arrows from plugins to topics represent publishing.